stacks-network/docs/src/pages/authentication/connect.md

 ## Start building with Blockstack Connect

 Head over to the [to-do app tutorial](/authentication/building-todo-app) to learn how to build apps with Blockstack Connect.
+For interaction with Stacks accounts and smart contracts with Blockstack Connect see the [transaction sigining section](/smart-contracts/signing-transactions).

 ## Installation